falcore3000/darknet/README.md

 - the destination can communicate back to origin but cannot identify origin node
 - payment overhead is 120 bytes per payment
 - per hop overhead is 20 bytes (exercise for reader: make it constant)
-- public keys are never exposed as plaintext in proticol
+- public keys are never exposed as plaintext in protocol
 - cannot communicate with node without node public key
 - 32 bit route path prefix information should be obfuscated by shared secret with node
 - packets should be fixed length or multiple of power of 2 for secure applications to resist traffic analysis
 - the pubkey a node is sending from can be thrown away.
 Destination pubkey hash acts as network address for routing.
 Destination pubkey only decrypts, never signs.
 Sucessful decryption of session key is proof of private key possession and identity.

 Todo:
-- this is transport layer proticol.
-Proticol layer over this layer sends traffic over multiple paths to the destination, using fountain coding.
+- this is transport layer protocol. protocol layer over this layer sends traffic over multiple paths to the destination, using fountain coding.
 - since origin determines path, origin can optimize for latency or throughput and other criteria
-- traffic and handshake should be disguised as SSL proticol to deter throttling by ISPs
+- traffic and handshake should be disguised as SSL protocol to deter throttling by ISPs

 Privacy
 =======